gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

     - Req testing/acceptance testing
     - Regression testing
     - Error handling testing
+    - Manual-support testing
+    - Intersystems testing
-    - Manual-sys testing
+    - Control testing
-    - …
+    - Parallel testing

 #### Functional Requirements Testing
 - The sys can perform its function correctly and that the correctness can be sustained over a continuous period of time (reliability)
 - Objectives
     - User reqs are implemented
     - Correctness is maintained over extended processing periods

-- How to use req testing
+#### Requirements Testing
     - Boundary value analysis – test boundaries for specified range of values
     - Equivalence partition – partition the range into equal parts/groups that tend to have the same behavior
     - State transition – test based on the change of software state following particular action